 Line Chart in QlikView is handy to connect individual dots.
 We can use the QlikView line chart to find the Forecast details or trends in sales, etc. Let us see how to Create a Line Chart in QlikView with example.
 For this QlikView line chart demo, we are going to use the data present in the following Excel table.

-From the screenshot below, see that we are loading the above specified excel sheet into the QlikView.
-Refer Import data from Excel to QlikView article to import the excel tables.
+From the screenshot below, see that we are loading the above specified excel sheet into the QlikView and use it for Line chart.

 Create a Line Chart in QlikView